 The museum is located inside the Monju.

-So, which museum is your favorite? :)
+Looking at this list of museums in Bandung, which museum is your favorite? :)

 Museums is just one of the places of interest in Bandung.
 There are many more and being in the highland, the weather is perfect for outdoor activities.
 There are many beautiful parks and lake nearby.